-The water gets deep quickly just off the shoreline because the ocean entry from the beach is fairly steep.
+The water quickly becomes deep just off the shoreline, because the ocean entry from the beach is fairly steep.
 Use extreme caution when swimming, particularly with small children.
 The abrupt change in the water’s depth just offshore can catch unsuspecting kids off guard.
 Also when the wind picks up, the water often gets choppy and waves can get big in a hurry.

 In addition to playing in the sand, one thing kids will likely enjoy is watching jets as they make their approach to land at nearby Kona airport.

 Kekaha Kai State Park is just a couple of miles north of the Kona airport.
 Access to Mahai'ula Bay is at the southern end of the park between the 90 and 91 mile markers on Highway 19.
 The lava road to the shoreline is rough, full of bumps and ruts.
 Take it slow, especially if you are driving a car and not a 4wheel-drive vehicle.
 The end of the road is 1.5 miles (2.4 km) from the highway.
 Continue on foot to your right (north) for 5-10 minutes to the beach.

 This is the same access road you will use for Makalawena Beach; in fact we recommend planning enough time to visit both beaches on the same trip.
 That way you can avoid a return drive on the rough road!
 The third beach that is part of Kekaha Kai State Park is Maniniowali Beach (Kua Bay) 4.5 miles (7.2 km) north of Mahai'ula.